 You’ve got a bug that’s crawled onto your ceiling and parked there, possibly for the rest of its life.
-You want to get rid of it before it falls onto your head one day, but you can’t reach it.
-You could spray bug spray at it, but that doesn’t always work – especially if you have vaulted ceilings that are on the high side.
+Or it’s in a tight crevice somewhere.
+You want to get rid of it, but you can’t reach it.

 I figured this tip out after I was on crutches for a brief time, and realized they were perfect for this.
-But you can make your own weapon.
+But you can make your own tool.

 Your bug poking tool

-- Take a stick with a wide end, like a crutch, but an inch-thick dowel stick will work too.
-You just don’t want it to have a thin end, because that’s what could poke a hole in the ceiling.
+Take a dowel stick (or any type of stick) that’s not too skinny and not too fat.
+You want it thin enough to get into crevices, but not so thin that you could easily poke a hole in your ceiling by accident.
 You want a blunt tool – a bazooka rather than a twenty-two caliber, right?

-- Affix the paper towel with a rubber band or something so it’ll stay on.
-I actually used a potato chip bag clamp for mine.
+Affix the paper towel with a rubber band or something so it’ll stay on.
+I’ve even been known to use a chip clip.
 Whatever works!

-And there you go – no more bug, and ceiling unharmed!
+And there you go – no more bug, and no damage to ceilings or walls.